SyeedaKudhsia8/Flipkart_Scrapping/README.md

 ### Usage
 1. **Automate Login**:
    The script automates the login process to Flipkart.
-Ensure you have your login credentials ready.
+Ensure to have your login credentials ready.

 2. **Scrape Phone Details**:
    The script scrapes details of a specific phone, including the number of reviews.
-You can modify the script to target different phones or extract additional details.
+We can modify the script to target different phones or extract additional details.

 ### Example Code
 Here's a snippet of the code to get you started: